kesondrakey/flux-tools/README.md

-# fluxtools v0.2.0
+# fluxtools v0.3.0

-Interactive Shiny application for QA/QC of AmeriFlux‐style flux‐tower data.
+Interactive Shiny application for QA/QC for eddy covariance data processing.
-Designed to streamline the post‐processing of eddy covariance datasets (e.g., after EddyPro, physical boundary filtering) to detect and remove outliers, and generate reproducible R code for QA/QC AmeriFlux submission.
+Designed to streamline the post‐processing of eddy covariance datasets (e.g., after EddyPro, physical boundary filtering) to detect and remove outliers, and generate reproducible R code for QA/QC public repository submission (i.e., AmeriFlux).

+*Fluxtools is an independent project and is not affiliated with or endorsed by the AmeriFlux Network.
+“AmeriFlux” is a registered trademark of Lawrence Berkeley National Laboratory and is used here for identification purposes only.*

 If you use fluxtools in your workflow, please cite the use of this product.

 If you use fluxtools in your workflow, please cite:
-Key, K. (2025). fluxtools (version 0.2.0) [Computer software].
+Key, K. (2025). fluxtools (version 0.3.0) [Computer software].
 Zenodo. https://doi.org/10.5281/zenodo.15597159

 ---